Proposed secession of Republika Srpska: 2020s

-The 2021 Balkan non-papers, were two documents of unknown origin, with several sources claiming that they had been drafted by the government of Slovenia.
+The 2021 Balkan non-papers were two documents of unknown origin, with several sources claiming that they had been drafted by the government of Slovenia.
 The first non-paper called for the "peaceful dissolution" of Bosnia and Herzegovina with the annexation of Republika Srpska and great parts of Herzegovina and Central Bosnia into a Greater Serbia and Greater Croatia, leaving a small Bosniak state in what is central and western Bosnia.

 In 2022, Russia's invasion of Ukraine heightened fears of instability in the Western Balkans, with concerns that Moscow's influence could embolden Republika Srpska's secessionist ambitions.
 Western powers responded by reinforcing support for Bosnia and Herzegovina's sovereignty and addressing regional vulnerabilities.

 In April 2023, Dodik emphasized the idea of uniting Republika Srpska with Serbia, portraying it as a natural progression for the Serb population.
 He suggested that the current constitutional framework, established by the Dayton Peace Agreement, had outlived its purpose and that Republika Srpska's future lay in greater autonomy or outright independence.

 In January 2024, Republika Srpska moved to establish independent institutions, including its own electoral commission, seen as a step toward secession.
 The US and EU condemned these actions, warning of threats to Bosnia and Herzegovina's integrity.
 High Representative Christian Schmidt called it a breach of the Dayton Accords, and the US imposed sanctions on Dodik and other officials.
 Shortly after, Milorad Dodik announced plans for an independence referendum, raising concerns about regional destabilization.
-Analysts were divided, with some predicting Bosnia and Herzegovina's breakup and others highlighting significant obstacles to secession.